Go to Air Quality Sample Questions

 The health, environmental, and economic impacts of air pollution are significant.
 Each day, air pollution causes thousands of illnesses leading to lost days at work and school.
 Air pollution also reduces agricultural crop and commercial forest yields by billions of dollars each year.
 Air pollution is a worldwide problem with no political or geographic boundaries.
 Once released from the source, air pollutants cannot be recaptured.
 Considering the primary sources of air pollution are vehicular transportation and energy production, the immediate challenge for all of us is to reduce, recycle and conserve!

-The Air Quality focus of study for the 2023 competition is Mobile Sources.
-Students will learn about sources of air pollution, health and environmental impacts, and Delaware’s air quality among other things.
+The Air Quality focus of study for the 2026 competition is Point Sources, Regulation and Permitting.
+Students will learn about sources of air pollution, the Clean Air Act and regulations, the permitting process, control technologies and compliance, emissions history and trends, and air toxics among other things.

-After studying the 2023 Delaware Envirothon Air Quality Student Guide, ENVIROTHON students will:
+After studying the 2026 Delaware Envirothon Air Quality Student Guide, Envirothon students will:

 - be able to define air pollution and discuss its sources;